+The operational AWRAMS simulates Australian landscape and river water stores and fluxes for the past 100+ years to now (Hafeez et al., 2015).
+These estimates are updated on a daily basis and provide the current and historical context of water availability in Australia.
 Since the operational AWRA-L modelled outputs have been made publicly available in November 2015, the modelled fluxes have been used internally and externally for various climatological, flood, water and agriculture applications across Australia.
 The Bureau's AWRA team has been regularly interacting with a wide range of stakeholders about their needs and how these can be met by a daily operational water balance model.
 These interactions have spanned Commonwealth agencies and State government water and agriculture agencies, catchment management authorities, water utilities, consultants, water industry professionals, research organisations, universities and farmers.

-This technical report describes the AWRA-L version 5.0 model structure and is intended to be used as a quick reference for the model equations and processes used in the Bureau's AWRA Community Modelling system.
-This document relies heavily on the following two prior descriptions of AWRA-L based on CSIROs research implementations of AWRA-L:
+This technical report describes the AWRA-L version 6.0 model structure and is intended to be used as a quick reference for the model equations and processes used in the Bureau's AWRA Community Modelling system.
+This document relies heavily on the following prior descriptions of AWRA-L:

-- Van Dijk, A. I. J. M. (2010) The Australian Water Resources Assessment System.
+- AWRA-L v0.5: Van Dijk, A. I. J. M. (2010c) The Australian Water Resources Assessment System.
 Technical Report 3.
-Landscape Model (version 0.5) Technical Description. - Viney, N., Vaze, J., Crosbie, R., Wang, B., Dawes, W. and Frost, A. (2015) AWRA-L v5.0: technical description of model algorithms and inputs.
-CSIRO, Australia.
+Landscape Model (version 0.5) Technical Description. - AWRA-L v5.0: Viney, N., Vaze, J., Crosbie, R., Wang, B., Dawes, W. and Frost, A. (2015) AWRA-L v5.0: technical description of model algorithms and inputs.
+CSIRO, Australia. - AWRA-L v5.0: Frost, A. J., Ramchurn, A., and Smith, A. (2016b).
+The Bureau's Operational AWRA Landscape (AWRA-L) Model.
+Bureau of Meteorology Technical Report.

 Limited explanation is provided here for the derivation and choice of parameterisations.
-Van Dijk (2010c) provides the original design principles and the rational for choice of the original national parametrisation in v0.5.
-Viney et al. (2015) describes the improvements have been made in parameterisation and the conceptual structure of AWRA-L v5.0 towards better estimation of the outputs required from AWRA-L.
+Van Dijk (2010c) provides the original design principles and the rationale for choice of the original national parametrisation in v0.5.
+Viney et al. (2015) describes the improvements that have been made in parameterisation and the conceptual structure of AWRA-L v5.0.
+This document updates the details of the model according to changes incorporated in AWRA-L v6.